severian42/Cascade-of-Semantically-Integrated-Layers/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

 - Thanks to the open-source NLP community
-- Special thanks to all
+- Special thanks to LocalLLaMA for never letting anything slip by them unnoticed; and for just being an awesome community overall